Undergraduate Degrees in Early Childhood Education

 - Bachelors in Early Childhood Education – NM Public Education Department Teaching Licensure which prepares students to teach young children (birth to age 8).

-Our Bachelors in Early Childhood Education (ECE) program is advised through the College of Education Advisement Center.
+Advising for our Bachelors in Early Childhood Education (ECE) program is available through the Center for Academic Advising and Student Support .